CodeAndCake/AppsFromScratch/sessions/06/README.md

 * [Pttrns](http://pttrns.com/)

-	> See how other mobile designers colve UX problems for things like calculators, calendars, search and more
+	> See how other mobile designers solve UX problems for things like calculators, calendars, search and more

 * [WTF Mobile Web](http://wtfmobileweb.com/)